clissa/fluocells-scientific-data/datasheet.md

 _If so, please provide a description.
 If not, you may skip the remainder of the questions in this section._

     The original images were simply converted from *.TIF* to *.png* format to facilitate accessibility.
-This was done taking care of preserving exif metadata.
+This was done taking care of preserving EXIF metadata.
     For more details, please check `dataOps/convert_raw2png.py` script in the [GitHub repository](https://github.com/clissa/fluocells-scientific-data).